 - Endocr Relat Cancer (2020 Sep) 27:483-494.
 Abstract/Full Text

 Research in Plain Language

-We study the disease processes and impact of parathyroid cancer and an inherited form of hyperparathyroidism, the hyperparathyroidism-jaw tumor syndrome (HPT-JT).
-HPT-JT runs in families, and 15 percent of people affected by HPT-JT have parathyroid cancer.
-Approximately 10 percent of adult cases are carrying the gene without apparent effects.
+We also study the disease processes and impact of parathyroid cancer and an inherited form of hyperparathyroidism, the hyperparathyroidism-jaw tumor syndrome (HPT-JT).
+HPT-JT runs in families, and ~20 percent of people affected by HPT-JT develop parathyroid cancer.
+Approximately 20 percent of adult cases are carrying the gene without apparent effects.
 Scientists know that this condition is linked to the CDC73/HRPT2 gene, which suppresses tumors and is located in an area of chromosome 1.
 In parathyroid tumors from people with HPT-JT and in parathyroid cancer, this gene is frequently inactive.
 We use studies of mammalian and Drosophila model systems to explore the key molecular mechanisms and trace this biological pathway from gene to tumor growth.